Ken Hughes: Career peak

-Hughes wrote and directed The Small World of Sammy Lee (1963), based on Hughes' television play Sammy which had been broadcast by the BBC in 1958.
-Anthony Newley was the title lead in both playing a confidence trickster and gambler.
-He directed episodes of the TV series Espionage (1964).
+Hughes wrote and directed The Small World of Sammy Lee (1963), based on Hughes's television play Sammy which had been broadcast by the BBC in 1958.
+Anthony Newley was the title lead in both, playing a confidence trickster and gambler.
+Hughes also directed episodes of the TV series Espionage (1964).

-He replaced Bryan Forbes, who in turn had replaced Henry Hathaway as director of Of Human Bondage (1964), starring Laurence Harvey and Kim Novak.
-It was financed by Seven Arts who used Hughes on the Tony Curtis comedy Drop Dead Darling (1965).
+He replaced Bryan Forbes, who in turn had replaced Henry Hathaway, as director of Of Human Bondage (1964), starring Laurence Harvey and Kim Novak.
+It was financed by Seven Arts Productions, who used Hughes on the Tony Curtis comedy Drop Dead Darling (1965).
 Hughes also wrote episodes for the TV series An Enemy of the State (1965).
 He was subsequently one of several directors who worked on the James Bond spoof Casino Royale (1967).

 He co-wrote and directed Chitty Chitty Bang Bang (1968) for producer Broccoli.
-Although it was a success at the box-office, it received a negative response from critics who objected to its sentimentality.
-It was a project he did not enjoy working on.
-"The film made a lot of money, but that doesn't really make me feel any better about it.
-On the other hand, I've made pictures that got awards at Berlin and places, and didn't make any money, and that doesn't make me feel any better either".
+Although it was a success at the box office, it received a negative response from critics, who objected to its sentimentality.
+It was a project he did not enjoy working on: "The film made a lot of money, but that doesn't really make me feel any better about it.
+On the other hand, I've made pictures that got awards at Berlin and places, and didn't make any money, and that doesn't make me feel any better either."

 Irving Allen produced Cromwell (1970), a dream project of Hughes who called it the "best thing I've ever done".
 It starred Richard Harris in the title role and Alec Guinness as Charles I, but was not a financial success.
-It meant he was unable to raise funds for a proposed film of Ten Days That Shook the World.
+It meant that Hughes was unable to raise funds for a proposed film of Ten Days That Shook the World.

-In 1969 Hughes sold his company, Ken Hughes Productions, to Constellation Investments for the issue at par of 300,000 of 6 percent convertible unsecured loan stock.
+In 1969 Hughes sold his company, Ken Hughes Productions, to Constellation Investments for the issue at par of 300,000 of 6 per cent convertible unsecured loan stock.
 The stock was deposited by the vendors as security for warranties that profits of Ken Hughes Productions during the next ten years would exceed £500,000 after corporations tax and be available to Constellation.